 Beyond internal bookkeeping and reading scans from home, applying for available loans can mean the difference between private practices remaining open and having to close shop.
 The ACR has posted information on its website about how to apply for a Small Business Administration (SBA) loan to bridge challenging financial gaps.
-As the ACR website states, the Coronavirus Aid, Relief and Economic Security Act revised eligibility criteria, allowable uses, and other considerations to make SBA’s programs more inclusive, expansive, and useful.
+As the ACR website states, the Coronavirus Aid, Relief, and Economic Security (CARES) Act revised eligibility criteria, allowable uses, and other considerations to make SBA’s programs more inclusive, expansive, and useful.

 As Patel sees it, the approach could improve the standing of radiologists, making them even more crucial members of coordinated care teams.
 “Allowing radiologists to successfully bill for evaluation and management services, along with ordering exams in the outpatient setting through direct patient consultation, would enhance our visibility, increase our accessibility, and decrease the burden on primary care providers,” Patel says.
 Pyatt agrees: “The more that interested radiologists can help fill gaps as treating physicians, the more it could help our specialty in many ways, including some potential degree of financial benefit.”